aenagy/UTOR-VIRT-CYBER-PT-06-2021-U-LOL/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the *files* and system *metrics*.

 - _TODO: What does Filebeat watch for?_
   - Answer: Filebeat watches for changes to files, typically text files.
+"Filebeat collects data about the file system." https://utoronto.bootcampcontent.com/utoronto-bootcamp/utor-virt-cyber-pt-06-2021-u-lol/-/blob/master/13-Elk-Stack-Project/StudentGuide.md

 - _TODO: What does Metricbeat record?_
   - Answer: Metricbeat records ativity within the operating system or hardware such as processor or memory or storage utilization.
+"Metricbeat collects machine metrics, such as uptime.
+A metric is simply a measurement about an aspect of a system that tells analysts how "healthy" it is." https://utoronto.bootcampcontent.com/utoronto-bootcamp/utor-virt-cyber-pt-06-2021-u-lol/-/blob/master/13-Elk-Stack-Project/StudentGuide.md

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.